marxin/texi2rst-generated/sphinx/gccint/insns.rst

   a symbolic representation that locates the pattern in the md file as some small positive or negative offset from a named pattern.

-  .. index:: LOG_LINKS

-:samp:`LOG_LINKS ({i})`
-  A list (chain of ``insn_list`` expressions) giving information about dependencies between instructions within a basic block.
-Neither a jump nor a label may come between the related insns.
-These are only used by the schedulers and by combine.
-This is a deprecated data structure.
-  Def-use and use-def chains are now preferred.

   .. index:: REG_NOTES

 :samp:`REG_NOTES ({i})`